livctr/shortcuts-helper/README.md

 ---

 **Ready to speed run your coding?
-Install Shortcuts Helper and start leveling up today!** 🚀
+Install VSCode Shortcut Buddy and start leveling up today!** 🚀